SHOP

 6. Simmer with lid on for 1-2 hours until it reaches your desired texture, adding water if needed.

-7. Plate and drizzle around the edge with a small amount of chili oil (a little goes a long way), sprinkle with parmesan cheese and reserved rosemary.
+7. Plate and sprinkle with parmesan cheese and reserved rosemary.

 Leave a comment